CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/add.md

 NetQ supports a set of events that trigger after crossing a user-defined threshold, called TCA events.
 These events allow detection and prevention of network failures for selected ACL resources, digital optics, forwarding resources, interface errors and statistics, link flaps, resource utilization, and sensor events.
 You can find a complete list in the {{<link title="TCA Event Messages Reference">}}.

 A TCA event notification configuration must contain one rule.
 Each rule must contain a scope and a threshold.
-Optionally, you can specify an associated channel.  *Note: If a rule is not associated with a channel, the event information is only reachable from the database.* If you want to deliver events to one or more notification channels (Email, syslog, Slack, or PagerDuty), create them first using {{<link title="#netq add notification channel">}}.
+Optionally, you can specify an associated channel.  *Note: If a rule is not associated with a channel, the event information is only reachable from the database.* If you want to deliver events to one or more notification channels, create the channels before you create TCA events with ```netq add notification channel```.

 ### Syntax

-Two forms of the command are available; one that uses the `event_id` argument used to create the notification, and one that uses the `tca_id` argument used to modify an existing notification.
+Two forms of the command are available: one that uses the `event_id` argument used to create the notification, and one that uses the `tca_id` argument used to modify an existing notification.

 ```
 netq add tca event_id
     <text-event-id-anchor>
-    scope <text-scope-anchor>
+    [scope <text-scope-anchor>]
     [severity info | severity error]
     [is_active true | is_active false]
     [suppress_until <text-suppress-ts>]
     [threshold_type user_set | threshold_type vendor_set]
-    threshold <text-threshold-value>
+    [threshold <text-threshold-value>]
     [channel <text-channel-name-anchor> | channel drop <text-drop-channel-name>]

 netq add tca tca_id